leighjohnson/MicroCOSM/ReadMe.txt

 Note that we go through similar steps for the <ins>school support</ins> and <ins>vocational training</ins> scenarios (as inputs, copy and paste the contents of the ‘RandomUniform XX’ sheet in **Posteriors.xlsx**).

-## To calculate the effect of a cash transfer intervention, starting in 2025 (note that these are essentially the same steps as when running the baseline scenario for cash transfers, except where shown in red):
+## To calculate the effect of a cash transfer intervention, starting in 2025 (note that these are essentially the same steps as when running the baseline scenario for cash transfers, except where highlighted):

 - Keep `FixedUncertainty = 1`.